leopard-ai/betty/docs/tutorial/basic/basic_start.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In our data reweighting example, the lower-level problem corresponds to the long-tailed
-CIFAR image classification task.
-Specifically, we set the imbalance factor to 50, meaning
+MNIST image classification task.
+Specifically, we set the imbalance factor to 100, meaning
 that the most common class has 50 times more data than the least common class.
 The data
 loader code is adopted from
 `here